3D-CovDiffusion: 3D-Aware Diffusion Policy for Coverage Path Planning: METHODOLOGY

-\paragraph{Details of Model Architecture} Our point cloud encoder adopts the 3DCovDiff Encoder backbone to process raw point cloud inputs \cite{3d_diffusion_policy}, and trajectory conditioning is performed via a latent embedding of size 128.
-Each training sample consists of a partial point cloud and a 4-step (6DoF each, 24DoF in total) historical trajectory, both normalized to a fixed scale.
-We train the model using the Adam optimizer with a learning rate of 1e-4 and a batch size of 128 for 200 epochs.
-The diffusion process employs 100 denoising steps and DDIM sampling with a guidance scale of 2.5.
+\paragraph{Training Configuration} Each training sample consists of a point cloud observation and a short historical trajectory segment, both normalized to object-centric coordinates.
+The model is trained using the standard noise-prediction loss described in Sec.~III-D. We use the Adam optimizer with a learning rate of $1\times10^{-4}$ and a batch size of 128, and train the model for 200 epochs.
+No explicit geometric regression or coverage-related loss is introduced during training.

-The encoder consists of a multi-layer perceptron (MLP) with 3 linear layers, each followed by optional LayerNorm and ReLU activation.
-The MLP maps 3D coordinates ($x, y, z$) from 5120 points into a high-dimensional latent space with progressive feature dimensions [64, 128, 256].
-A global max pooling operation is applied across the point dimension to achieve permutation invariance, consistent with the original PointNet formulation.
-The resulting global feature is projected to the final embedding dimension using a configurable projection head, optionally normalized with LayerNorm.
-The output point cloud feature dimension is set to 64.

-To incorporate prior motion information, we design a trajectory encoder that processes historical trajectories as conditional inputs to the diffusion model.
-The encoder consists of a 2-layer MLP that maps the previous trajectory segment from a 24-dimensional input vector (containing position and orientation states) to a 64-dimensional latent representation:

-The resulting trajectory feature is concatenated with the point cloud embedding (also 64-dimensional) to form a 128-dimensional global condition vector.
-This fused representation serves as the global conditioning input for the denoising network throughout the diffusion process.
-The global condition is applied by FiLM in each residual block, where it generates a per-channel scale and bias parameters to modulate the intermediate features through an affine transformation: $\text{FiLM}(x) = \gamma \odot x + \beta$, where $\gamma$ and $\beta$ are predicted from the global condition.
-This conditioning is applied at all timesteps and layers, allowing the model to exploit motion history for spatially coherent trajectory generation.
+\paragraph{Inference} At inference, we iteratively generate overlapping trajectory chunks conditioned on object geometry and execution history.
+Each chunk is produced via joint diffusion denoising, and the full trajectory is obtained by sequential concatenation, avoiding post-hoc heuristic ordering/sorting.

-\paragraph{Dataset and Preprocessing} We carry out our experiments on a set of extended datasets originally released by the PaintNet team \cite{tiboni2023paintnet}, which includes category-specific expert demonstrations paired with object-centered point clouds respectively for \{\textit{cuboids}, \textit{windows}, \textit{shelves}, \textit{containers}\}.
-We modify the proper data processing pipeline, which aligns with the baseline models and our proposed method, and includes category-specific scaling of point clouds and ground-truth trajectories.
-The train-test split is preserved with a ratio of 80\% - 20\%, ensuring that the test instances remain unobserved during training.
+\paragraph{Dataset and Preprocessing} Experiments are conducted on extended versions of the MaskPlanner datasets~\cite{tiboni2025maskplanner}, which include category-specific expert demonstrations paired with object-centered point clouds for \textit{cuboids}, \textit{windows}, \textit{shelves}, and \textit{containers}.
+Point clouds and trajectories are scaled and normalized following the baseline preprocessing pipeline.
+The dataset is split into 80\% for training and 20\% for testing, ensuring that test objects are not observed during training.

-\section{Experimental Results}
+\section{EXPERIMENTAL RESULTS}